danog/MadelineProtoDocs/docs/API_docs/methods/messages.getEmojiURL.md

 ---
 title: "messages.getEmojiURL"
-description: "Returns an HTTP URL which can be used to automatically log in into translation platform and suggest new emoji replacements.
-The URL will be valid for 30 seconds after generation"
+description: "Returns an HTTP URL which can be used to automatically log in into translation platform and suggest new [emoji keywords »](https://core.telegram.org/api/custom-emoji#emoji-keywords).
+The URL will be valid for 30 seconds after generation."
 grand_parent: "Telegram RPC API"
 parent: "Methods"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png